cSh4rk/cSh4rk.github.io/about.md

 I am a Network Penetration Tester, Web Security Researcher and I also used to be a Software Developer.

-I have been using computers and been programming from an early age since the prehistoric MS-DOS ages (GW/QBasic and FoxPro) then Visual Basic 6 in old Windows versions and then C#, Microsoft Visual FoxPro, PHP, JavaScript, Python... in Windows and Linux.

 <br>
 ### My Prior Roles and Works in the Software Field
 * * *

-* Full Stack Software Developer working in all layers of Software Development, also some experience in Sales, Support and Deployment.
-But always preferred technical fields.
+* Full Stack Software Developer.

-* Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and New Features Development.
+* Full-Time Legacy Code Maintenance, Bug Fixes, and Code Refactoring.

 * Full Stack VoIP Engineer: VoIP Software Solutions and the whole VoIP stack including Software Development, Deployment, Network Infrastructure, Security, Support...